Feet units

 Note : from the U.S. Chart No. 1, 12th ed.
 April 15, 2013 Section I - Depths, No. 10 on pg.
 43 : "Sounding in true position (NOAA shows fathoms and feet with vertical numbers and meters with sloping numbers)"

+However, all depths indicated on nautical charts are reckoned from a selected level of the water called the sounding datum (sometimes referred to as the reference plane).
+For most NOAA charts of the U.S. in coastal areas, the sounding datum is Mean Lower Low Water (MLLW), which is the average depth at the lower of each day's two low tides.
 Depths shown on charts are the least depths to be expected under average conditions.
 Since the chart datum is generally a computed mean or average height at some state of the tide, the depth of water at any particular moment may be less than shown on the chart.
+Measurements at this level help boaters determine the closest underwater clearance possible for their boat.

 However, when the tide table shows a negative low-tide entry, actual depths will be less than the chart indicates.
+When the depth of the water is a concern, you will need to know the height of the tide.

 Charted depths and drying heights on nautical charts are given relative to chart datum.